d3datadevelopment/DataWizardTasks/README.en.md

 # D³ Data Wizard Tasks for OXID eShop

-This module contains useful sample tasks for the D3 `DataWizard` in the OXID eShop.
+This module contains useful sample tasks for the D3 `DataWizard` in the OXID eShop and acts as an implementation reference for own exports or tasks.

 ## Installation